ataniz/bitcoin-privacy-curriculum/4-is_bitcoin_private.md

+Analysis of identifiers users produce as they interact with the network, mainly wallet and node behavior.
+Also consider the social aspect, for example KYC and custodial scenarios, blockexplorers

+find resources that explain different transaction types, usage of OP codes etc through examples and visuals
 # Is Bitcoin Private?

-analysis of identifiers users produce as they interact with the network

 [Map of the Bitcoin Network](https://medium.com/@gloriazhao/map-of-the-bitcoin-network-c6f2619a76f3) \\ node types